contributte/scheduler/.docs/README.md

     scheduler: Contributte\Scheduler\DI\SchedulerExtension
 ```

 Set-up crontab.
-Use `scheduler:run` command.
+Use the `scheduler:run` command.

 ```
 * * * * * php path-to-project/console scheduler:run
 ```

-Optionally you can set temp path for lock files.
+Optionally, you can set a temp path for storing lock files.

 ```yaml
 scheduler: